 Thanksgiving is just around the corner, and for our family, this means that our Elf on the Shelf will be flying back from the North Pole just a few days after we indulge in that tasty turkey dinner.
 Yes, we are a proud family of an elf, and this year will be our third year having fun with him.
-My son affectionately named him “Mr. Elf” that first year, and the name has stuck ever since.
+My son affectionately named him “Mr. Elf” his first year, and the name has stuck ever since.

 If your family has their own elf, or if you have thought about starting the tradition this year, I am sure you have seen the plethora of ideas across social media boards.
 Honestly, it can be overwhelming.
 We like to keep things fun and light-hearted in our house.
 That’s the bottom line when my hubby & I agreed to start the tradition.
 For us, it is more about finding the fun hiding spots each day and not so much that the elf is here watching my son or waiting to catch him misbehaving.

 Most elves fly back from the North Pole between November 27th and December 4th, but each elf is different!
 A fun rule of thumb could be for your elf to return on the first night that your Christmas tree gets put up and/or decorated.
 That is what our family likes to do.
 If you are a fan of posting pictures of your elf online, then be sure to post those welcoming back pics using this hashtag: #ScoutElfReturnWeek

 Last year, I wanted to make Mr. Elf’s return not only special, but also to make it more of a re-introduction, as my then 3 year old, did not entirely remember him from the year before.
 Thus, I put together a letter from Santa that he brought with him.
 It basically told him why he sent Mr. Elf to hang out with us until Christmas, that he knew a few toys he wanted, and to remember the REAL reason for the season.
 We also left the Elf on the Shelf book on table, so we could read it together.